-How to appoint a new shareholder
+How to add new company shareholders

-- Registered name of the company.
+- Registered name of the company

-- Number of shares being transferred.
+- Number of shares being transferred

-- Name and contact of new owner.
+- Name and contact of the new owner (transferee)

-- Consideration money, or alternate form of non-cash payment, if applicable.
+- Consideration money, or alternate form of non-cash payment, if applicable

-- Stamp Duty liability, if any money is exchanged.
+- Stamp Duty liability, if any money is exchanged

-- Signature of transferor or authorised person.
+- Signature of the transferor or authorised person

 Issuing new shares

-You would normally do this when you need to raise additional funds without the need for existing shareholders to sell any of their stock.
-However, issuing new shares will dilute the percentage of ownership and control of the current owners.
+You would normally do this if you needed to raise additional funds without the need for existing company shareholders to sell any of their stock.
+However, issuing new shares dilutes existing shareholders’ percentages of ownership and control.